orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

         last_loop = time.time()
 ```

+^ In the Django implementation we may be watching for files that have not been created yet.

 ^ limitations: cannot detect new files, or re-names

 ^ I wanted to detect new files that where added since the last iteration of the loop